voloshmiak/weather-api/README.md

 ### Get Weather (`GET /weather?city={city_name}`)
 1. User requests weather for a specific `city`.
-2. The service fetches current weather data from an external weather API (WeatherAPI.com).
+2. The service fetches current weather data from an external weather API (WeatherAPI.com) using the configured `WEATHER_API_KEY`.
 3. The weather data (temperature, humidity, description) is returned as JSON.

 ### Stopping the Application